Wake Up Your Arms: 3 Ways to Bring Awareness to your Arms in Yoga’s Standing Poses

 Yoga and Arms: Use Light Weights

 Using light weights helps highlight the role of the arms in standing poses.
-Many can hold their arms in a position for a lengthy period of time without necessarily feeling how the arms articulate into the torso.
-For example, it is common for students to extend the top arm way behind the torso in Trikonasana (Triangle Pose), because we’re generally more aware of what’s happening in the lower half of the body.
-When a student is told to lift the top arm, it will often end up misaligned with the torso because there is no definitive awareness of the space around the top arm.
+Some practitioners are able hold their arms in a certain position for a lengthy period of time without necessarily feeling the relationship between the arm, the shoulder, and the torso.
+For example, it is common for students to extend the top arm behind the torso in Trikonasana (Triangle Pose), because they are concentrating on what’s happening in the lower half of the body.
+When cued to lift the top arm, that student may be confused by a lack of awareness of the space around the top arm.

-- Stand with your feet about 4 feet apart with your right leg turned out 90 degrees and your left leg turned in about 30 degrees.
+- Stand with your feet comfortably apart with your right leg turned out 90 degrees and your left leg turned in about 30 degrees.

 - Have the light weight in your left hand and let your arm rest at your side.

-- Keeping your knees straight, tilt your pelvis to the right, let your torso follow, and place your right hand on a support like a chair or a block.
+- Keeping your knees straight, tilt your pelvis to the right, let your torso follow, and place your right hand on a support, such as a chair or a block.

 Practice with Therabands